Information required to create a Yahoo account

 - Four or more characters must follow a period.

 - One character must come before and after an underscore.

 - incorrect example: john_" "

 - Use all lower-case letters, or combine with numbers.

 Good passwords are the safest and easiest way to keep your account protected.
 Check out our password guidelines overview to learn more about how to create a strong password.

-After you register, you can also choose to use on-demand passwords instead.
-Once you've enabled on-demand passwords, each time you sign-in you create a unique verification code so you won’t need to memorize anything.
+After you register, you can also choose to use Yahoo Account Key instead.
+Once you've enabled Yahoo Account Key, a unique verification code is sent to your mobile device each time you sign-in, so you won’t need to memorize anything.

-We ask that you provide your gender as another way of keeping messages specific to you - this is so we know how to address you when we send you an alert, notice, or email.
+It's not required that you designate a gender, but you can make a selection as another way of keeping messages specific to you and so that we know how to address you when we send you an alert, notice, or email.

 Thank you!
 Your feedback has successfully been submitted.